RakhithJK/jgm-pandoc-wiki/Installing-the-development-version-of-pandoc.md

     stack setup # only first time
     stack install

-If you also want pandoc-citeproc, add

-    stack install pandoc-citeproc

-The `stack install` command will let you know where it put the binaries (pandoc and pandoc-citeproc).
+The `stack install` command will let you know where it put the `pandoc` binary.
 You may have to add this location (`~/.local/bin`, on linux and OSX systems) to your path.

 For more info, see also [CONTRIBUTING.md](https://github.com/jgm/pandoc/blob/master/CONTRIBUTING.md)